 The Peace Bond Application Process

 To apply for a peace bond, a person may go directly to local police or to the court.
 In some cases, victim services may assist in preparing the paperwork.
 A statement is sworn and then filed with the court.
 A summons may be issued for the other party to appear.
-A hearing takes place before a judge or justice, where both the applicant and defendant may present evidence.
+A hearing takes place before a judge or justice, during which both the applicant and the defendant may present evidence.
 The attorney general or a crown prosecutor may also be involved, depending on the circumstances.
 The process is formal and can take a considerable period of time.
-It is not a fast solution, and if you're the defendant in these cases, we can offer legal assistance during this stage to make sure your standing and story are taken into consideration.
+It is not a quick solution, and if you’re the defendant in these cases, we can offer legal assistance at this stage to ensure your standing and story are taken into account.

 Should You Agree to a Peace Bond?

 When faced with a peace bond, you have two paths.
-You may consent and enter into the peacd bond, often resolving the matter quickly, avoiding a stressful hearing, and allowing your lawyer to negotiate less restrictive conditions.
+You may consent and enter into the peace bond, often resolving the matter quickly, avoiding a stressful hearing, and allowing your lawyer to negotiate less restrictive conditions.
 The drawback is living under court-ordered rules, even if you dispute the complaint.
-If you refuse, the case proceeds to a hearing where the informant must prove their fear is reasonable.
-With Jaswal & Krueger defending you, evidence can be challenged and your position forcefully presented.
+If you refuse, the case proceeds to a hearing in which the informant must prove that their fear is reasonable.
+With Jaswal & Krueger defending you, evidence can be challenged, and your position forcefully presented.

 Practical Impact of a Peace Bond